-I have always been intrigued by the use of olive oil in pastries, and I’m consistently and pleasantly surprised each time I taste this Apple and Olive Oil (as this cake does not disappoint).
-Not only is this Apple and Olive Oil Cake beautiful looking, but its moist flavor comes from the olive oil!
+I have always been intrigued by the use of olive oil in pastries, and I’m consistently and pleasantly surprised each time I taste this apple and olive oil cake, it does not disappoint!
+Not only is this cake beautiful looking, but its moist flavor comes from the olive oil!
 Finally, a cake that is good for you!

-Of utmost importance is not to overbake this Apple and Olive Oil Cake, as it meant to be moist.
-Make sure you test for doneness with a toothpick or cake tester after 40 minutes.
-The addition of the cinnamon sugar topping makes this Apple and Olive Oil Cake rustic and nostalgic and will have you longing for slices of cinnamon sugar toast.
+Of utmost importance is not to overbake this apple and oliver on cake, as it meant to be moist.
+Make sure you test for doneness with a toothpick or cake tester after forty minutes.
+The addition of the cinnamon sugar topping makes this cake nostalgic and will have you longing for slices of cinnamon sugar toast.
 But make this instead, since your guests will think you fussed for hours.
 Only you and I will know the truth!
 This cake freezes beautifully when wrapped tightly in plastic wrap and stored in the freezer for up to two months.

 - 3 large eggs